Neurodivergent Health

 Nutrition

 Nutrition plays a crucial role in supporting neurodiversity.
-It helps fuel the brain, regulate mood and behavior, and provide stable energy for better concentration.
+It helps fuel the brain, regulate mood and behaviour, and provide stable energy for better concentration.
 Our common challenges can include limited food choices, heightened sensitivity, and digestive issues.

 Common neurodivergent nutrient deficiencies can include:

-• Vitamin D (spending less time outside)
+• Vitamin D

 • Omega-3